Cosmology in p-brane systems: Dynamical solutions with a cosmological constant

 To see the detailed dynamics of spacetime, let us illustrate the case of two 0-branes, which are sharing the same charge $M$ and located at $\,\vect{z}=(\pm L, 0,\cdots,0)$.
 Here, we focus on the period of $t>0$.
 For the period of $t<0$, the spacetime dynamics is obtained simply by reversing evolution of the case of $t>0$.

 In the case of $A>0$, for $t\geq0$ the metric is always regular.
 The metric (\ref{s:metric:Eq}) implies that the transverse dimensions expand asymptotically as $\tilde \tau$, where $\tilde \tau$ is the proper time of the coordinate observer.
 However, it is observer-dependent.
-As we mentioned before, it is static near branes, and the spacetime approaches a Milne universe in the far region ($|\,\vect{z}|\rightarrow \infty$), which expands in all directions isotropically.
-Defining \Eq{ z_{\perp}=\sqrt{\left(z^2\right)^2 +\cdots +\left(z^{D-1}\right)^2}\,, } the proper distance at $z_{\perp}=0$ between two branes is given by
+As we mentioned before, the $D$-dimensional spacetime becomes static near branes, and the spacetime approaches a Milne universe in the far region ($|\,\vect{z}|\rightarrow \infty$), which expands in all directions isotropically.
+Defining \Eq{ z_{\perp}=\sqrt{\left(z^2\right)^2+\cdots +\left(z^{D-1}\right)^2}\,, } the proper distance at $z_{\perp}=0$ between two branes is given by

 which is a monotonically increasing function of $t$.